MOJOliciousFTW/test-actions/README.md

     uses: peromvikgoodtech/test-actions/license-check@main
     with:
       entrypoint: ./
-      create-report: "true"
+      create-report: true
 ```
 ### License check for Nuget(C#/.NET)
 **Prerequisites:**
-* The entrypoint points to a directory where both the _allowed_licenses.json_ file and your project's _.csproj_ or _.sln_ file reside.
+* The entrypoint points to a directory where the _allowed_licenses.json_ file resides.
+* If the project file is not in the same directory, you will have to supply a relative path to the `entrypoint` path.
+* If you want to analyze a solution, you have to explicitly supply the path to the `.sln` file in the `"file"` input.

 **Example usage:**
 ```